Five books from Central Europe to read during quarantine - Kafkadesk

-Strasbourg, France – Like nearly half of the world’s population, I’m now in quarantine and forced to stay at home.
+Strasbourg, France – Like nearly half of the world’s population, I’m now in quarantine, forced to stay at home and, of course, brushing up on all my favourite books.
 Although it’s undeniably the best way to stay safe and make one’s own little contribution to fighting the coronavirus spread, time can sometimes seem long.

-But lockdown is also the perfect opportunity to read the books you always wanted to read but never found time to begin, or simply to expand your literary horizons.
+Lockdown is the perfect opportunity to read the books you always wanted to read but never found time to begin – or simply to expand your literary horizons.
 To help you in that process, I’ve chosen five fascinating books from Central Europe to better understand the region, five books that made me fall in love with Central Europe and, most importantly, five delightful stories.

-It Happened on September the First (or whenever) / Stalo sa prvého septembra (alebo inokedy), by Pavol Rankov (Slovakia)
+Quarantine books #1: It Happened on September the First (or whenever), by Pavol Rankov (Slovakia)

 Being French, I first came across Pavol Rankov’s book right after the 2019 Paris Bookfair, where Bratislava and Slovakia were the guests of honour and which, as a result, gave way to a strong increase in translations of Slovak books.
 The first one that managed to make its way on the shelves of my city’s bookshops was It Happened on September the First, a book with two major qualities: it’s a real-page turner, and a perfect introduction to Slovakia itself.